KshitizAnand28/TranscriptSummarization_AI_Agent/README.md

 - [ ] Application accessible at `http://localhost:8080`
 - [ ] Test summarization working
 - [ ] Slack notifications appearing

-## 🎬 Demo Video Script Points

-### Opening (Show the problem)
-"Endless meetings, but no time for proper follow-ups.
-With Google Meet Premium providing transcripts, we now have the raw data - but turning that into actionable insights still takes time."

-### Solution Demo
-1. **Start Docker container** with your API keys
-2. **Join Google Meet** with captions enabled
-3. **Use Chrome extension** to capture transcript
-4. **Upload to localhost:8080** for processing
-5. **Show AI-generated summary** with action items
-6. **Display Slack notification** with formatted results

-### Key Message
-"From 45 minutes of meeting content to a structured 2-minute summary with automatic team sharing via Slack."

 ## 📞 Support